skrljanja/SVM_for_NER/README.md

-# Using SVM fir Named Entity recognition
+# Using SVM for Named Entity recognition

+details are available in the [notebook](https://github.com/skrljanja/E3/edit/master/notebook.ipynb)